XITRIX/iTorrent/README.md

 It is an ordinary torrent client for iOS with Files app support.

 What can this app do:
-- Download in the background by using music or microphone hack
+- Download in the background
 - Add torrent files from Share menu (Safari and other apps)
+- Add magnet links directly from Safari
-- Store files in Files app (only iOS 11)
+- Store files in Files app (iOS 11+)
-- Support for <iOS 11 versions, like sending files directly from app
+- File sharing directly from app
 - Download torrent by link
 - Download torrent by magnet
-- Send notification on torrent downloaded (iOS 10+)
+- Send notification on torrent downloaded
-- FTP Server (Read only)
+- FTP Server (unstable)
-- Select files to download
+- Select files to download or not
+- Change UI to dark theme
 - ???

 ## Libraries used